cmxx/Algorithm-Coursera/README.md

-This is a repo for my coursera Courge Algorithm
+This is a repo for my Coursera course
+		Algorithms, Part I (Princeton University)